AMAP-ML/UniVG-R1/README.md

 </div>
 </div>

-## ToDo
+## 🎯 ToDo
-- [ ] The code, models, and data will be released soon after a legal inspection.
+- [ ] The code and demo will be released soon after a legal inspection.
+- [x] We release our model and dataset in the Hugging Face.
 - [x] We release our paper in [arxiv](https://arxiv.org/abs/2505.14231).

 ## 📖 Overview